hooyuser/Riemann_surfaces/Riemann_surfaces.typ

   branch locus of $f$, then $lr(|f^(- 1) lr((y_0))|) = lr(|f^(- 1) lr((y_1))|)$.
 ]
 #definition[
-  Degree of Holomorphic Map of Compact Riemann surfaces ][
+  Degree of Holomorphic Map of Compact Riemann Surfaces ][
   Let $f : X arrow.r Y$ be a holomorphic map of compact Riemann surfaces.
 If $f$ is non-constant, for any $y in Y - f lr((upright(R a m) lr((f))))$ that is not a branch point, the number $lr(|f^(- 1) lr((y))|)$ is constant and called the #strong[degree] of $f$ at $y$ and